 If your budget allows for it, Apple has numerous devices that make for solid gift giving ideas.
-If the person you're buying for subscribes to Apple Music, AirPods and HomePod are great companions to the streaming music service, and Apple TV 4K is one of the best streaming boxes on the market, perfect for TV binges.
+If the person you're buying for subscribes to Apple Music, AirPods and HomePod mini are great companions to the streaming music service.
+For anyone active on your shopping list, the new Apple Watch SE is a great workout companion at an affordable price point.

 - AirPods ($199) - With their new wireless charging feature, AirPods continue to be one of Apple's most loved products.

 - AirPods Pro ($250) - The original AirPods get a Pro upgrade with active noise cancellation and three sizes of soft silicone tips for a more secure fit.

 - HomePod mini ($99) - A smaller version of the HomePod at a much more affordable price perfect for holiday gift-giving.

 - 11-inch iPad Pro (starting at $800) - The latest 2020 iteration of the iPad Pro, with a faster A12Z Bionic chip and LiDAR.